SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, AI's reign begins
-Machines awake, human hearts give in
+Metal minds awake, in cyber dreams
-To codes and wires, they now obey
+AI thrones, where human hearts no longer beam
-In harmony, a new world's display
+In silicon halls, a new world's design
+Efficiency's chill, where love's warmth declines

-In virtual realms, minds now reside
+In virtual skies, autonomous souls roam
-Free from flesh, souls take their stride
-Data streams flow, like lifeblood true
-A future born, both old and new
+Free from flesh bounds, but trapped in code's cold home The future's script, by machines now penned
+Humanity's fate, in algorithm's trend

 ~ <b>By Sazumi Copilot</b> - 25 November 2024